eCloudEdge-Digital/neoedge-central-user-manual/README.md

     | Disk       | 32GB SSD  |

 * **TPM2.0 Requirements:**
-TPM2.0 is mandatory for NeoEdge Central on encrypt and protect essentail data and keys.
+TPM2.0 is mandatory for NeoEdge Central Enterprise Edition on encrypt and protect essentail data and keys.
 Please ensure your machine or virtual machine is equipped with TPM2.0.
     - For Azure, please refer to <a href="https://learn.microsoft.com/en-us/azure/virtual-machines/trusted-launch">this doc</a> to enable trusted launch on VM.
     - For AWS, please refer to <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm.html">this doc</a> to enable NitroTPM on EC2.
     - For GCP, please refer to <a href="https://cloud.google.com/compute/shielded-vm/docs/shielded-vm#vtpm">this doc</a> to enable vTPM on GCP VM.

 * **Docker& Docker Compose:**
-Before installing NeoEdge Central, ensure you have **Docker Engine and Docker Compose** installed.
+Before installing NeoEdge Central Enterprise Edition, ensure you have **Docker Engine and Docker Compose** installed.
     - Detailed installation instructions for your specific operating system can be found on the [official Docker website](https://docs.docker.com/engine/install/).
     - For optimal stability and reliability, we highly recommend using **Docker Engine Version 28.1** and **Docker Compose Version v2.35**.
     - You can verify that Docker and Docker Compose version running the following terminal commands.